piavW/ux-map/README.md

 - Specific information shows up above map - to limit the amount of click/scroll for the user.
 - Specific information already compact - looks cleaner with less "extra fluff" - personal opinion.
 - Icons - looks more friendly/fun and easier to understand/remember what it is.

+- emotion-themeing package: seems like a fast way,  clear walkthrough.